luckdeluxe/luckdeluxe/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; Working as a back-end web developer.
-- 🌱 &nbsp; Enthusiast in iOS developer and Artificial Intelligence .
+- 🌱 &nbsp; Enthusiast in iOS developer and Informatic security.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 ## 💻 Projects